 In May 2014, the Financial Accounting Standards Board (FASB) and the International Accounting Standards Board (IASB) issued a joint revenue recognition standard, ASU 2014-09.
 The new standard removes inconsistencies in existing standards, changes the way companies recognize revenue from contracts with customers, and increases disclosure requirements.
 The guidance requires companies to recognize revenue to depict the transfer of goods or services to customers in amounts that reflect the consideration to which the company expects to be entitled in exchange for those goods or services.
-On July 9, 2015, the FASB announced a delay in the effective date of the revenue standard by one year.
+In July 2015, the FASB announced a delay in the effective date of the revenue standard by one year.
 The deferral results in the new revenue standard becoming effective for annual and interim periods beginning after December 15, 2017.
-The standard is required to be adopted using either the full retrospective approach, with all prior periods presented adjusted, or the modified retrospective approach, with a cumulative adjustment to retained earnings on the opening balance sheet.
+In March 2016, the FASB issued ASU 2016-08, which provides further clarification on the principal versus agent evaluation.
+The standard is required to be adopted using either the full retrospective approach, with a cumulative adjustment to retained earnings on the opening balance sheet.
 The Partnership is currently evaluating the level of effort needed to implement the standard, the impact of adopting this standard on its consolidated financial statements, and whether to use the full retrospective approach or the modified retrospective approach.